Top 5 Things to do in Namche Bazaar

 Namche Bazaar has breathtaking views of big mountains such as Kongde Ri, Thamserku, Kusum Khangaru, Sundar Peak, and a slew of other smaller peaks.
 Homemade yak cheese and butter are popular in this well-known trading hub.
 Sherpas from nearby villages and Tibetan vendors have come to keep the ancient market system alive, which includes traditional handicrafts, crafts, local items, and galleries.
 The residents of Namche Bazaar have maintained their traditional culture, practices, and traditions, as well as their great friendliness to visitors.

 Restaurants, cafes, pubs, bakeries, handicraft shops, motels, guest rooms, mountain gear stores, and souvenir shops abound in this town.
+Also, let’s discuss the top 5 things to do in Namche Bazaar.
 This town’s amenities are practically identical to those of a modern city.
 Another instructive facility to learn about sherpa life and mountaineering history is the Sherpa Museum and National Park Museum.
 In ancient times, Namche Bazaar was a major trading hub for Nepali, Indian, and Tibetan traders, where salt, local items, dry meat, and textiles were traded.
 Namche Bazaar now hosts a weekly market fair every Saturday morning, where traders from Tibet and adjacent villages display their items and necessities.

 Highlights of Namche Bazaar

 - During your acclimatization day in Namche, visit the fascinating Sherpa Cultural Museum.

 - Visit Sagarmatha National Park and learn about its flora and fauna.